UIS

 .

-• Demonstrate language proficiency of the host country.
+• Demonstrate proficiency in the language of the receiving country.

 ACADEMIC